 The legend of Hjalmar and his Viking Duel against the twelve berserker sons of Arngrim for the hand of princess Ingeborg in marriage.

-Hjalmar was a might viking warrior who had never lost a battle.
+Hjalmar was a mighty viking warrior who had never lost a battle.
 He was one of the mythical Swedish King Yngvi‘s housecarls at Uppsala.

 Yngvi was a legendary Swedish king of the House of Yngling.
 He was hailed as a great warrior who always won his battles, the master of all exercises, generous, happy and sociable.
 He was both loved and famous.